lijicheng1006/lijicheng1006.github.io/_pages/cv.md

 * Research Intern, Samsung Research America (Digital Health), Jan 2023 – Mar 2023
   * Developed an innovative evaluation metric to assess facial alignment in remote vital sign detection, one of the first works to provide comprehensive guidelines for optimal face detector selection in the field
   * Conducted experiments validating a 12.5% reduction in second-level mean absolute error and a 3.5% enhancement in accuracy for remote heart rate estimation by leveraging the superior face detector recommended by our metric
+  * Paper accepted for oral presentation at the International Conference on Body Sensor Networks – Sensors and Systems for Digital Health (IEEE BSN 2023)

 * Machine Learning Engineer, GENISAMA LLC, Jan 2017 – Aug 201
   * Developed optimized GPU kernels using OpenCL to accelerate the training and inference time of neural networks